In Walden, Thoreau wrote:

 After turning over and over in my mind these related concepts (Thoreau was influenced by both Stoic and Vedic ideas), yesterday at 3:30 in the morning I had an epiphany regarding the essence of philosophy as a way of life.

 What Thoreau, the Stoics, and the Vedics essentially advocate is to be present with complete attention by, where needed, interposing the judgment of your mind between desire and deed, between impulse and action.
-If you interrogate each impulse to determine if it is in accordance with your higher nature, if you deliberately affirm or deny each desire in a moment of reflection, you can then act with full intention on those impulses and desires that you have consciously affirmed.
-Indeed, this interposition is the essence of being human (we are not stimulus-response machines); yet, when used in service of the most transcendent ends and goals, it is also the essence of philosophical practice: by nurturing the seed of reason within you, you can progressively grow your character into something consistent with your highest hopes and expectations; by so loving wisdom as to live according to its dictates, you can achieve a life of simplicity (because you act on fewer desires), independence (because you judge by the light of your own reason and ideals), magnanimity (because you continually desire higher and better things), and trust (because through these disciplines you become true to your best self).
+If you can interrogate any impulse to determine if it is in accordance with your higher nature, if you can deliberately affirm or deny any desire in a moment of reflection, you can then act with full intention on those impulses and desires that you have consciously affirmed either directly or through habituation (another large topic).
+Indeed, this interposition is the essence of being human, for we are not stimulus-response machines; yet, when used in service of the most transcendent ends and goals, it is also the essence of philosophical practice: by nurturing the seed of reason within you, you can progressively grow your character into something consistent with your highest hopes and expectations; by so loving wisdom as to live according to its dictates, you can achieve a life of simplicity (because you act on fewer desires), independence (because you judge by the light of your own reason and ideals), magnanimity (because you continually desire higher and better things), and trust (because through these disciplines you become true to your best self).

 It is not always easy to practice these disciplines, especially in the precious now with its countless distractions.
 This is why it is so important to regularly engage in the spiritual exercise of reflection on your progress toward the life you have imagined.
 More on that in a future post.